Electronic Data Interchange (EDI) Specialist Salary

 Popular Skills for Electronic Data Interchange (EDI) Specialist

-Electronic Data Interchange Specialists report using a pretty varied skill set on the job.
-Most notably, facility with GENTRAN and EDI are correlated to pay that is significantly above average, leading to increases of 22 percent and 5 percent, respectively.
-Those listing Microsoft Excel and Microsoft Office as skills, on the other hand, should be prepared for drastically lower pay.
+Survey results imply that Electronic Data Interchange Specialists put a diverse skill set to use.
+Most notably, facility with GENTRAN and EDI are correlated to pay that is significantly above average, leading to increases of 21 percent and 6 percent, respectively.
+Those listing Microsoft Excel as a skill should be prepared for drastically lower pay.
 Customer Service and Microsoft Office also typically command lower compensation.
 Most people experienced in Data Analysis also know Microsoft Office.

 Pay by Experience Level for Electronic Data Interchange (EDI) Specialist